Frank Worsley: Later life

 Worsley became the commander of a Red Cross training depot in Balham, London, but it later closed down due to a lack of recruits.
 He repeatedly wrote to the War Office offering his services and proposing various schemes involving Norway, including one to land guns at Spitzbergen, an area he knew well from his Arctic expedition in 1925.

 Eventually, Worsley found a command in the Merchant Navy, and, giving his age as 64 (when he was actually 69), was appointed master of the Dalriada in August 1941.
 He worked to keep the harbour entrance at Sheerness clear of wrecked shipping and also carried out salvage work.
 His command lasted only for a few months; when the company that owned his vessel found out his true age, he was replaced.
 Unhappy at being put into the Merchant Navy Reserve Pool, he continued to advocate for a useful posting.

 In April 1942, Worsley was appointed to the staff at a training establishment for the Royal Naval Volunteer Reserve, in Sussex, giving lectures on charts and pilotage.
 After two months he was transferred to the Royal Naval College, Greenwich.
 While in Sussex, his health began to deteriorate and he cut down on his pipe smoking.
 After a few months at Greenwich, he took ill and was hospitalised.
 Diagnosed with lung cancer, naval doctors found that they could do little for Worsley, and he was discharged.
 He opted to spend the last days of his life with his wife and the Bamford family.
 Eric Bamford was a good friend of his, who lived in Claygate, Surrey.
 He died in the Bamford house on 1 February 1943.
-He was cremated after a well-attended service held on 3 February at the chapel of the Royal Navy College.
+He was cremated at Woking Crematorium after a well-attended service held on 3 February at the chapel of the Royal Naval College.
 His casket was adorned with the New Zealand ensign and Worsley's personal standard that he had flown aboard the Quest in the 1921–22 expedition.
 His ashes were scattered at the mouth of the Thames River, near the Nore lightship.

 After Worsley's death, Jean Worsley donated his unpublished diaries to the Scott Polar Research Institute.
 She returned to Aberdeen, where she had spent much of the previous months, to live with her mother.
 Jean later moved to Claygate following the death of her mother, and lived with the Bamfords.
 Her final years were spent in relative financial comfort; several years before his death, Worsley had invested in shares in Venezuela Oil, which later became Shell Oil and provided good returns for Jean.
 She died at the Bamford home in 1978, at the age of 78, and in the same room that her husband had occupied at the time of his death.
 The couple were childless.